NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 This allows you to use `nix-build -A hello` to realize the derivation in `hello.nix`, similar to the current convention used in `nixpkgs`.

 :::{note}
-`callPackage` automatically passes attributes from `nixpkgs` to the given function, if they match attributes required by that function's argument attrset.
+[`callPackage`] automatically passes attributes from `pkgs` to the given function, if they match attributes required by that function's argument attrset.

 In this case, `callPackage` will supply `lib`, and `stdenv` to the function defined in `hello.nix`.
 :::